-They must be free to choose what they believe in, what they want to wear and how they want to live.
+They must be free to choose what they believe in, what to wear, and how to live.

-Misogyny is at the core of suppression against society as a whole, since preserving the ruling theocracy is predicated on it.
+Misogyny is at the core of suppression against society because preserving the ruling theocracy is predicated on it.

-This justifies the permanent surveillance operations in the streets, the actions of street patrols and the conduct of such agencies as “The Office to Combat Vice,” or “The Morality Police Force” and 20 other police entities.
+This justifies the permanent surveillance operations in the streets, street patrols’ actions, and the conduct of such agencies as “The Office to Combat Vice,” or “The Morality Police Force,” and 20 other police entities.

 The mullahs have no scruples in enchaining women on so-called religious grounds.

-This explains why enforcing the hejab has gained such prominence in the regime’s policies and laws.
-This explains why the mullahs openly equate a “mal-veiled” woman with being counterrevolutionary.
+This explains why enforcing the Hijab has gained such prominence in the regime’s policies and laws and why the mullahs openly equate a “mal-veiled” woman with counterrevolutionaries.

-This explains why whenever the regime suffers a political setback on the international scene, or whenever it faces social protests and uprisings, it steps up executions and intensifies the campaign against mal-veiling….
+This explains why whenever the regime suffers a political setback on the international scene or faces social protests and uprisings, it steps up executions and intensifies the campaign against mal-veiling.

 The ruling mullahs are fully aware that if they show leniency vis-à-vis compulsory veiling or modify any of their laws and policies that oppress women, the latter’s power will quickly advance and mobilize society.(4)